To explore plate tectonics and to understand how mountains, earthquakes, and volcanoes are related to the movements of plates.

 - What kinds of things do you think these plates can cause on the earth's surface?
 Give some examples?

-After reading the article, have them draw a diagram of the layers of earth in their notebooks.
+After reading the article, students should draw a diagram of the layers of earth on their Earth Movers student sheet.
 Their diagrams should look something like the diagram at Earth's Interior.
 They should label inner core, outer core, mantle, lithosphere, and crust, which is the upper part of the lithosphere.
 Discuss what these layers are made of and have them write this on their diagrams.